Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
+* Use form instead of copying form content in modal
+* Create field component
-* Imp Form/ModalForm components (see TODOs, create Field component, ...)
+* Imp Field/Form/modal/... components
 * Use Form component for data sources settings
 * make right sidebar a js component (using dynamic form)
 * imp all js code?